WaCoDiS/metadata-connector/README.md

 ## User Guide
 WaCoDiS Metadata Connector is part of the great microservice-oriented WaCoDiS System with the scope to handle metadata information about datasets that have been published by [WaCoDiS Datasource Observer](https://github.com/WaCoDiS/datasource-observer).
-For this prupose it listens for asynchronous `DataEnvelope` messages and interconnects to [WaCoDiS DataAccess API](https://github.com/WaCoDiS/data-access-api).
+For this purpose it listens for asynchronous `DataEnvelope` messages and interconnects to [WaCoDiS DataAccess API](https://github.com/WaCoDiS/data-access-api).
 Hence, Metadata Connector does not provide an API endpoint that can be requested.
 However, for development or testing purposes you can publish `DataEnvelope` messages manually via AMQP.
-A lightweigt AMQP publishing client can be found at https://github.com/WaCoDiS/Tools.
+A lightweight AMQP publishing client can be found at https://github.com/WaCoDiS/Tools.

 ## Developer Information

-### How to contribute
+### Developer guidelines
 Up to now, Metadata Connector supports four different dataset types in shape of implementations of the `AbstractDataEnvelope` model class
 * `CopernicusDataEnvelope`: Describes a Copernicus resource e.g., provided at CODE-DE or ESA Open Access Hub.